microsoft/FluidFramework/docs/content/docs/deployment/azure-frs.md

 const client = new FrsClient(config);
 ```

-Now that we have an instance of our client, we can start using it to create new or load existing Fluid containers!
+Now that you have an instance of `FrsClient`, you can start using it to create or load Fluid containers!

 # Managing Containers